 Both Individual Abstracts and "Full" Session Proposals will be evaluated by the same criteria.
 The criteria are broad to allow for the evaluation of science, policy, and public health practice proposals.
 They are: 1) Importance to environmental health; 2) Originality of work; 3) Defined objectives/purpose; 4) Sound methodology/philosophy; 5) Reasonable conclusions; and 6) Overall reviewer enthusiasm.

-In addition to this set of evaluation criteria, Program Planners will pay special interest to abstracts that cover the APHA 2019 Annual Meeting & Expo theme, “Creating the Healthiest Nation: For science.
-For action.
-For health.”
+In addition to this set of evaluation criteria, Program Planners will pay special interest to abstracts that cover the APHA 2020 Annual Meeting & Expo theme, “Creating the Healthiest Nation: Preventing Violence."

 Crafting Learning Objectives